socketio/socket.io/README.md

 socket.io Client: Sockets for the rest of us
 ============================================

 The `socket.io` client is basically a simple HTTP Socket interface implementation.
-It allows you to establish a realtime connection with a server (see `socket.io` server [here](http://github.com/RosePad/Socket.IO-node)), hiding the complexity of the different transports (WebSocket, Flash, forever iframe, XHR long polling, XHR multipart encoded, etc).
+It allows you to establish a realtime connection with a server (see `socket.io` server [here](http://github.com/LearnBoost/Socket.IO-node)), hiding the complexity of the different transports (WebSocket, Flash, forever iframe, XHR long polling, XHR multipart encoded, etc).

 ## Features

 - Supports
 	- WebSocket
 	- Adobe Flash Socket
 	- ActiveX HTMLFile (IE)
-	- Server-Sent Events (Opera)
 	- XHR with multipart encoding
 	- XHR with long-polling